StacyAkinyi/ICS4111-Greenhouse-IoTProject/README.md

   * *Role:* Detects traces of LPG leaked from the greenhouse's space heaters.
 * **Actuator Control:** [5V 1-Channel Low Level Trigger Relay Module](https://www.songle.com)
   * *Role:* Operates as an electronic switch to control automated equipment like fans or heaters.
-* **Prototyping Accessories:** Full-sized breadboards, male-to-male/male-to-female jumper wires, pull-up resistors for the I2C bus lines, and a voltage divider network (1kΩ and 2kΩ resistors) to drop the MQ-5's 5V analog signal output safely down to the ESP32's 3.3V ADC tolerance.
+* **Prototyping Accessories:** Full-sized breadboards, male-to-male/male-to-female jumper wires, pull-up resistors for the I2C bus lines and a voltage divider network (1kΩ and 2kΩ resistors) to drop the MQ-5's 5V analog signal output safely down to the ESP32's 3.3V ADC tolerance.

 ---